ArfanAH/Ticket-Booking-Using-React/README.md

 # Ticket Booking System

-A ticket management web application built using React and Tailwind CSS.
+A ticket booking web application built using React and Tailwind CSS.
 It allows users to book, track, and manage tickets efficiently with an intuitive and responsive user interface.

 ### 🌐 [Live Website](https://ticket-management-arfan.vercel.app/)